- Home

 You should receive a courtesy notice in the mail prior to the due date located on the bottom of your citation.
 If you have not received notification within 5 days of your appearance date, please contact the court to review your options.
 Fines may be paid on line using our self-service traffic payment system, by phone, by mail or by coming into our office.

-If you need time to pay your ticket, payment plans are available through California Service Bureau.
+If you need time to pay your ticket, payment plans are available through GC Services.
 You must be referred by the Court for a payment plan before you can begin making payments.
 There is also a $35.00 administrative fee.
 Come to the traffic front counter to receive your referral and further information.
 Payment arrangements must be made prior to your due date.

 - Traffic School Options & Eligibility